tunnels-is/tunnels/README.md

  - golang

 # Starting the golang client
-NOTE: Running the client on windows,macos and linux requires additional permissions
+NOTE: The client requires sudo/admin on windows and mac, but only narrow net admin permission on linux.
 ```bash
 $ cd ./cmd/main
 $ go build .